Dacia Jogger MPV review

 - Only two ISOFIX points

 Dacia has spent its first decade in the UK market stealing sales from other brands.
-When most carmakers are chasing ‘premium’ and fitting more and more technology, Dacia has taken a refreshingly no-nonsense approach.
+When most carmakers are chasing ‘premium’ and fitting more and more technology, the Renault-owned Romanian brand has taken a refreshingly no-nonsense approach.
 Its plan of undercutting the opposition and deleting unnecessary extras has won it plenty of fans, and its new cars like the Dacia Jogger MPV are even more appealing thanks to modern underpinnings.

 Seven-seaters tend to be expensive.
 The Volkswagen Caddy MPV and the Skoda Kodiaq SUV are both nudging £30,000, while you’ll pay a lot more if you want a BMW or even a Ford badge.
 Even value-focused van-based MPVs like the Citroen e-Berlingo are far costlier than the Jogger.
-It seems unfathomable that the Dacia Jogger starts from under £15,000, and tops out at under £18,000.
-Nowadays, that’s what you’d pay for a low-spec Ford Fiesta.
+It seems unfathomable that the Dacia Jogger starts from a little more than £18,000 – less than even a base-spec Vauxhall Corsa supermini.

-Comfort adds an impressive spread of equipment.
-There’s a reversing camera, front parking sensors, an electric handbrake and keyless entry - plus an infotainment touchscreen with the latest smartphone connectivity.
+Expression adds an impressive spread of equipment.
+There’s a reversing camera, front parking sensors, an electric handbrake and keyless entry – plus an eight-inch infotainment touchscreen with the latest smartphone connectivity.
 Extreme SE seems extravagant by comparison, with its alloy wheels, heated seats and sat nav.

-The Jogger uses the same platform as the Clio and Sandero, but it’s stretched to create a huge amount of space inside the cabin.
-Second-row passengers will enjoy more room than in most family hatchbacks, and even the third row is spacious enough for adults - once they’ve got through the slightly narrow gap to access the rearmost seats.
-Even with all seats in place, the boot is an okay size, but you get a van-like space with the third-row of seats folded down.
+While the Jogger uses the same platform as the aforementioned Clio and Sandero, it’s been stretched to create a huge amount of space inside the cabin.
+Second-row passengers will enjoy more room than in most family hatchbacks, and even the third row is spacious enough for adults – once they’ve got through the slightly narrow gap to access the rearmost seats.
+Even with all seats in place, the boot is an okay size, but you get a van-like space with the third row of seats folded down.

-Before you rush to place an order, it’s worth considering the Jogger’s safety score.
+The Jogger’s safety score looks a little concerning.
 Euro NCAP, a bureau that crash-tests new cars to see how safe they are, gave the Jogger a one-star rating (out of five) and called its performance ‘disappointing’.
 It’s largely because the third row of seats, which are likely to have children in them, don’t have airbags or seatbelt reminders.
+But it's worth noting that the Sandero Stepway's score has been adapted for the Jogger, which hasn't actually gone through the crash tests itself.

 Besides that, there’s very little not to like about the Jogger.
-It’s not exciting but it’s not meant to be, and you get so much space and all the features you need for an affordable price.
-It starts from around £200 per month on a PCP finance deal with a similar amount upfront, which is staggering value - unless you place safety as particularly important.
+It’s not exciting, but it’s not meant to be – and you get so much space and all the features you need for an affordable price, along with the option of a seven-seat hybrid that’s unique at this price point.
+It starts from around £250 per month on a PCP finance deal with a similar amount upfront, which is staggering value – unless you place safety as particularly important.